faenrandir/a_careful_examination/documents/polygamy/denials/brotherton-accuracy.md

 The extent of influence of Bennett on Brotherton's affidavit may be inferred to a degree by examining whether Brotherton's claims tend towards how Joseph and other polygamy insiders spoke about polygamy or how John C. Bennett practiced spiritual wifery.
 If Brotherton is relaying an authentic experience with little deviation from actual events, then we expect the details to conform with the features of NAECOM.
-The more her account conforms with who Bennett imagined Joseph practicing polygamy (i.e., SW) the more likely his influence.
+The more her account conforms with how Bennett was imagining (or asserting) Joseph to have been practicing polygamy (i.e., "spiritual wifery") the more likely Bennett was influencing Brotherton in her account.

 #### Restoration of Old Testament polygamy?